-“The symptom of sciatica Is pain in the leg or legs,” he said.
+“The symptom of sciatica is pain in the leg or legs,” he said.
 “It is associated with nerve compression and that pain is managed differently from lower back pain.
 It can involve the loss of neurologic function such as numbness or weakness.
 This condition must be addressed quickly, at the risk of long-term disability.
 While not everyone who experiences leg pain is a candidate for surgery, these patients are in a different category from the more common lower back pain.

 “Interestingly, the patients with leg pain tend to respond better to surgery.
-We are always concerned about unintended consequences of back surgery – more wear and tear in other, non-affected areas.
+We are always concerned about the unintended consequences of back surgery – more wear and tear in other, non-affected areas.
 However, with leg pain caused by nerve compression, the results of surgery tend to be more predictive and positive to the patient,” he concluded.